jamesdaniels/blog/src/pages/posts/hello-world.md

 }
 ```

-Today the Firebase CLI has built-in support for Next.js, Angular, and Nuxt.
-No additional configuration is needed for them, however we've not added firebase-class support for Astro&mdash;yet.
+No additional configuration is needed for Next.js, Nuxt, and Angular, however we've not added first-class support for Astro&mdash;yet.

-The CLI will run your build script but in order to know where the assets destined for Firebase Hosting have been placed we need to add  _directories.serve_ to our _package.json_:
+The CLI will run your NPM build script but in order to know where the assets destined for Firebase Hosting have been placed, you need to add  _directories.serve_ to your _package.json_:

 ```json
 // package.json